Super Easy Tips To Spark Your Writing Inspiration In A Flash

 He’s off to work, but his face says he has had enough of the grind.

 Well, yeah, okay.

-If you focus on creative writing, writing prompts can seem far from being creative.
+If you focus on creative writing, writing prompts can seem far from creative.

-For me, they are so often quite banal and recycled.
+For me, they are so often quite bland and recycled.